 Rothman Manor: Our full report

-Situated in the in the heart of the Overberg town of Swellendam, Rothman Manor offers modern accommodation in a traditional Cape Dutch house, set within 3.5hectares of lush park-like gardens, with their own resident springbok and zebra.
+Situated in the in the heart of the Overberg town of Swellendam, Rothman Manor offers modern accommodation in a traditional Cape Dutch house, set within 3.5 hectares of lush park-like gardens, with resident springbok and zebra.

-One bedroom is a “cosy" single room suitable for a single traveller.
-There are two standard rooms, two larger luxury rooms and one very spacious loft suite, with a separate lounge area and even a small kitchen.
+In addition to one ‘cosy’ single bedroom there are two standard rooms, two larger ‘luxury’ rooms and one very spacious loft suite, with a separate lounge area and a small kitchen.
 This room takes up the whole loft area of the newer building.

-To give you an idea of the style of the rooms, on a recent visit (May 2014) I was allocated a luxury room, which was very spacious with a large bedroom with double bed and white and pink bedcovers and cushions, pale blue walls and a bright painting by Franziska on the wall.
-The floors are wooden and lead into the lounge with a white leather sofa and chair and cowskin rug on the floor.
-More bright artwork adorns the walls here too.
-This room had two sets of French doors leading out from the lounge, one to the front onto a patio with garden furniture overlooking the garden, and another to the side with access to the path leading to the main building.
-The en-suite bathroom has a black and white theme with black and white checked tiles on the floors and black and white tiles on the vanity unit.
-It has a corner bath, separate shower, twin basins and toilet.
+On a recent visit in May 2014 I was allocated a very spacious ‘luxury’ room, with wooden floors and bright paintings by Franziska on the walls.
+The bedroom was very spacious with a double bed, white and pink bedcovers and cushions, and pale blue walls.
+A separate lounge with a white leather sofa and chair and a cowskin rug on the floor had two sets of french doors, one leading onto a patio with garden furniture overlooking the garden, and another to the side with access to the path leading to the main building.
+In the en-suite bathroom, with a corner bath, separate shower, twin basins and a toilet, the black-and-white checked floor tiles were echoed by the tiles around the vanity unit.
 Soft white fluffy towels and toiletries are provided.

-Inside the main building, the lounge at Rothman Manor has original pieces of yellowwood furniture mixed with modern white leather sofas and armchairs around a stone fireplace.
-Some of the walls are painted green with splashes of green on the cushions.
-The floors are stone with a large coir mat and African artefacts are dotted around.
+Inside the main building, the lounge at Rothman Manor has original pieces of yellow-wood furniture mixed with modern white leather sofas and armchairs around a stone fireplace.
+Some of the walls are painted green, accentuated by splashes of green on the cushions.
+The stone floor is topped with a large coir mat, and African artefacts are dotted around.

-French doors open from the lounge on to a paved patio area around a large oak tree – this looked like it could be a really nice spot to relax with a book or to enjoy breakfast on a sunny day, however it had been raining during our stay so we ate indoors.
+French doors open from the lounge on to a paved patio area around a large oak tree.
+Breakfast is sometimes served here, and it looked as though it could be a really nice spot to relax with a book on a sunny day, but as it had been raining during our stay, we ate indoors.

-A small breakfast room leads from the lounge and is decorated in white and orange and has individual tables.
-At breakfast time the buffet is laid out on the yellowwood sideboard and dresser in the lounge for guests to help themselves to and a cooked breakfast of your choice is available too.
+The small breakfast room, off the lounge, is decorated in white and orange and has individual tables.
+At breakfast time, guests help themselves from a buffet laid out on the yellow-wood sideboard and dresser in the lounge.

 The park-like gardens at Rothman Manor are a highlight.
-Within the rolling grounds are a salt-water swimming pool with sunloungers, a large lily pond stocked with koi, a small dam and an elevated outdoor Jacuzzi and sun deck overlooking the adjoining reserve which is stocked with zebra, ostrich and springbok.
-The birdlife here is great too.
+Within the rolling grounds are a salt-water swimming pool with sunloungers, a large lily pond stocked with koi, a small dam and an elevated outdoor Jacuzzi and sundeck overlooking the adjoining reserve.
+The reserve itself is stocked with zebra, ostrich and springbok, and the birdlife here is great, too.

-Swellendam has a lot to offer visitors and a stay here is worth more than just one night.
-Visit the Drostdy Museum (Swellendam is the second oldest town in South Africa after Stellenbosch), the nearby Bontebok National Park, with some lovely walking trails and Marloth Nature Reserve with waterfalls in an indigenous forest.
-Further afield is the De Hoop Nature Reserve and Cape Agulhas, the most southerly tip of Africa.
+Swellendam is the second oldest town in South Africa after Stellenbosch and has a lot to offer visitors, so a stay at Rothman Manor is worth more than just one night.
+Visit the Drostdy Museum, the nearby Bontebok National Park, with some lovely walking trails, and Marloth Nature Reserve with waterfalls in an indigenous forest.
+Further afield are De Hoop Nature Reserve and Cape Agulhas, the most southerly tip of Africa.

-Our viewRothman Manor is a modern contemporary guesthouse located in a traditional manor house – a pleasant surprise!
+Our viewRothman Manor is a contemporary guesthouse in a traditional manor-house – a pleasant surprise!
 The gardens are a real treat to explore.
-For comfortable upmarket accommodation in Swellendam, this is a good place to stay.
+For comfortable upmarket accommodation in Swellendam, it is a good place to stay.

-Ideal length of stay: 2 nights is ideal to explore everything that Swellendam has to offer
+Ideal length of stay: 2 nights, or possibly more, to explore everything that Swellendam has to offer.

-Directions: Rothman Manor is located at 268 Voortrek Street, the main street in Swellendam, and easy to find once you are in Swellendam.
+Directions: Rothman Manor is on Swellendam’s main Voortrek Street, at no 268, and is easy to find once you are in Swellendam.